Grant schemes and eligibility

 Q: Who can be project partners?
 What is the role of the partners in the project?
 What does a good consortium of partners look like?

 A: Any non-governmental legal entity from any country can be an official partner.
-As a general rule, however, all IVF-funded projects must have at least three organizations from three different V4 countries in the consortium.
+As a general rule, however, all projects supported by the Fund must have at least three organizations from three different V4 countries in the consortium.
+You are, however, encouraged to seek full V4 participation or give reasons if not including all four countries.
 Logically, if the applicant has its seat in the V4, only two more partners are required (e.g. the applicant is a Polish organization, the partners are from Czechia and Hungary).
 If applying from outside the V4, however, make sure that you fulfil the condition of having three V4 partners.
 We recommend having the whole Visegrad region covered in the partnership and, therefore, proposals with a full V4 consortium will have preference.

 The selection of relevant partners is fundamental for a successful project bid.
-In principal, all partners within the consortium should have experience in the area your project is dealing with and show commitment for joint action.
+In principle, all partners within the consortium should have experience in the area your project is dealing with and show commitment to joint action.
 To show the benefits of working as a consortium, you need to describe the role of each partner in the application and the specific tasks that they will carry out.

 Please note that the role of the partners cannot be limited to simple logistical help or participation in project events.
 We expect our applicants and their partners to actively work together throughout the project’s implementation and share their skills and know-how for the benefit of the whole region.